 In Sambo, a cotton kurtka and belt with polyester fight shorts is worn.
 Practitioners also wear shoes.

 Combat Sambo practitioners also wear gloves, an open headguard, leg guards which cover the shin and shoe laces, a mouthguard and female practitioners also wear a breast protector.

 There’s no definitive way to prove which martial art is more popular, but we can use data like Google Trends to give us an estimation.

-As you can see below, according to Google Trends data from the last five years, Brazilian Jiu Jitsu (blue) has much more interest on Google compared to Sambo (red):
+As you can see below, according to Google Trends data from the last five years in the USA, Brazilian Jiu Jitsu (blue) has much more interest on Google compared to Sambo (red):

 BJJ does have the Sports Jiu Jitsu Federation (SJJIF) which wants to get Brazilian Jiu Jitsu into the Olympics, but at the time of writing no major progress has been made.